Genocide of Poles by Nazi Germany: Germanization

 In Reichsgau Wartheland territories of occupied Greater Poland, the Nazi goal was a complete Germanization of the land: i.e. the assimilation politically, culturally, socially and economically into the German Reich.
 This did not mean the old style Germanization of the inhabitants – by teaching them the language and culture – but rather, the flooding of the Reichsgau with assumed pure Germans aided only by the fraction of those living there previously, most of whom were not ethnically German.
+Polish researcher Raphael Lemkin stated in 1944:

+But under the Generalplan Ost, a percentage of Slavs in the conquered territories were to be Germanised.
+Gauleiters Albert Forster and Arthur Greiser reported to Hitler that 10 percent of the Polish population contained "Germanic blood", and were thus suitable for Germanisation.
+The Reichskommissars in northern and central Russia reported similar figures.
+Those unfit for Germanisation were to be expelled from the areas marked out for German settlement.
+In considering the fate of the individual nations, the architects of the Plan decided that it would be possible to Germanise about 50 percent of the Czechs, 35 percent of the Ukrainians and 25 percent of the Belarusians.
+The remainder would be deported to western Siberia and other regions.
+In 1941, it was decided that the Polish nation should be completely destroyed in about 10 to 20 years so that it could be re-settled by German colonists.

 In order to meet the imaginary targets, Gauleiter Albert Forster, in charge of Reichsgau Danzig-West Prussia, had decided that the whole segments of Polish population are in fact ethnic German, whilst expelling others.
 This decision led to some two-thirds of the ethnic Polish population of the Gau being defined as "Germans" for the first time in their lives.
+The Hitler Youth and the League of German Girls sent young people for "Eastern Service", where they trained Polish citizens to speak German.

 German Nazis closed elementary schools where Polish was the language of instruction.
 Streets and cities were renamed (Łódź became Litzmannstadt, etc.).
 Tens of thousands of Polish enterprises, from large industrial firms to small shops, were seized from their owners.
 In October 1939, the Nazi propaganda stated Poles, Jews, and Gypsies were subhumans.
 Signs posted in front of those establishments warned: "Entrance forbidden for Poles, Jews, and dogs."
 The Nazi regime was less stringent in their treatment of the Kashubians in the Reichsgau Danzig-West Prussia.
 Everywhere, however, many thousands of people were forced to sign the Deutsche Volksliste, a racial documentation which the Nazis used to identify and give priority to people of German heritage in occupied countries.